-Syllabus for the M.Sc. in Botany (w. e. f.
-2014-16 session)
+CBCS Syllabus for the M.Sc. in Botany 2019

-Program Specific Output: The discipline of Botany has through the past decades transformed itself rapidly through interdisciplinary and technological inputs which has brought about a paradigm shift in our knowledge and understanding the diversity of plant and microbe life as well as their interaction.
-This choice oriented MSc. program in Botany endeavours to incorporate these new developments into the syllabus to keep the student abreast of the developments and to prepare him/her for pursuing a career either in the academia or in the industry.
-These concepts and skills are developed from both the core and elective courses (Special papers), many of which include current relevant topics taught from review papers, students' projects, and in part by the research programs undertaken by the department.
+Program Specific Output (PSO): Botany as a discipline through the past decades has been transforming itself rapidly through interdisciplinary and technological inputs which has brought about a paradigm shift in our knowledge and understanding the diversity of plant and microbe life as well as their interaction.
+New niche areas in plant developmental biology, molecular ecology, statistical genetics, transcriptomics of stress interactions of plants, next gen sequencing, predictive models of decision support systems combining large data as well as artificial intelligence and population genetics studies in preventing disease losses, structural modelling and phylogeny constructions through bioinformatics have been created due to cutting edge research in these fields which are now all a part of the Plant sciences.
+The M.Sc. program in Botany endeavors to expose the student to these changes in order to bridge the traditional boundaries of the subject and excite him/her not only to carry on further higher studies but also to prepare him for the future workplace.
+These concepts and skills are developed from core and elective courses, many of which include current relevant topics taught from review papers, students' projects, and in part by the research programs undertaken by the department.

-The MSc. program also endeavours to link current research findings and developments in the field and allied areas with the subject specializations in a holistic way.
-The USP of the program is to prepare and expose the student to translational research as far as applicable for the various streams in Botany if not fully through the practical syllabus then at least through the theoretical syllabus.
+The M.Sc. program links current research findings and developments in the field and allied areas with the subject specializations in a holistic way.
+Some examples would be as follows: The students in general are familiarized with the diversity of life in natural habitats which are then identified and characterized in the laboratory, identified using both traditional and molecular methods using some of the latest techniques and where feasible partial genomes sequenced and phylogenies constructed.
+This allows the students to be exposed to the whole gamut of process that he/she would face in a real work environment.
+Exposure to biochemical and molecular pathways in plants through real life problems of ecological bioremediation, etc., are emphasized.
+The USP of the program is that the endeavor is always to prepare and expose the student to translational research as far as applicable for the various streams in Botany if not fully through the practical syllabus then at least through the theoretical syllabus.